 Who are you looking for?

 You can spread a wide net to recruit general support, but you may be looking for specific skills or experience.
 Think about where you’d find them and what they need to know.

 What’s your plan?

 Plan in advance how your group will divide up the tasks for your recruitment activities.
 Make sure that everyone is clear on what they need to do, and happy with their workload.
-For more help with planning, visit our Make a plan page in this section.

 What’s your deadline?

 Work out a timeframe and try to stick to it.
 There may be things that need to be done over the long-term, and other tasks that will all happen around a particular event.

 Posters and flyers are usually about a particular event or campaign.
 Use an eye-catching and bold design to catch attention.
 Before you put up a poster, check if there are rules about where they can go and if you need approval.
 Also ask at local cafes, community centres and shops about leaving flyers or putting a poster on their noticeboard.

 Fact sheets or brochures have more room for text than a poster, so you can also provide some general information on your group and what projects you are currently working on.
 Make sure you include details about how to contact or join your group.